urania-dev/sveltekit-valibot-openapi/README.md

 ## 📘 Defining endpoints

-Inside your SvelteKit route modules, export an `_openapi` object.
+Inside your route modules, export an `_openapi` object.
 Each key is an HTTP method, and each value comes from `defineEndpoint`.

+The example below uses SvelteKit, but the `_openapi` pattern works in any framework as long as you can pass the modules into the spec generator.

 ```ts
 // src/routes/api/todos/+server.ts